zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 Inference was done using a temperature of 0.

-VLLM was used to generate the predictions.
+[vLLM](https://github.com/vllm-project/vllm) was used to generate the predictions.
 Each fine-tuned model was used to generate predictions for its problem.

 ### Ensemble